 As we mentioned, colour schemes can make or break a garden.
 A cohesive and well thought out display will make a huge impact compared to a mishmash of both bold and relaxed colour.

 You can transform the entire mood of any outdoor space through your gardens colour scheme.
 Blues and whites can make a garden feel peaceful and bigger, whereas bold and bright colours might make a smaller garden feel even smaller as the colour appears to be closer.

 To start off, decide on what colours you prefer.
 What is your favourite colour?
 What colour would you like to wake up to every morning?
 Which colours will have a positive impact on your mood?
 These are the types of questions you should be asking yourself before you begin.

-Next, think about what you’d like to achieve in your garden.
-For example, if you’d like your garden to feel bigger, then maybe it’s best to go for cooler tones like whites, greens, and blues.
+Next, think about what you'd like to achieve in your garden.
+For example, if you'd like your garden to feel bigger, then maybe it's best to go for cooler tones like white Tulips, green Hydrangeas, and blue Lavender.

 When trying to plan a complete colour scheme, think of the colour wheel.
 Colours that complement each other will make an overall better display, rather than one that's a bit mismatched and eclectic.